 Nathan Rabin made up the phrase to describe the sort of ridiculous-ness of Kirsten Dunst’s character.
 The fantastical, super bubbly, almost other-worldy character, hence “pixie” girl, who helps Orlando Bloom’s character, find his way.

-I’m a big believer in just enjoying films, and not over analyzing every little thing.
-Especially lately, with the current climate---so I’ll be the first to say, I love Garden State regardless of the fact that it employs one of the most obvious examples of the Manic Pixie Dream Girl.
+I’ll be the first to say, I love Garden State regardless of the fact that it employs one of the most obvious examples of the Manic Pixie Dream Girl.

 Zach Braff writes the film, directs it, stars in it, and has a hand in producing it.
-So it’s not super surprising, though well-intentioned, that the love-interest, Sam Feehan, is there to serve him.
+So it’s not super surprising, though well-intentioned, that the love-interest, Sam Feehan, is there to serve his character.
 Of course she serves the story, but the story is all about him.
 And I love Sam, she’s smart, funny, experiences her own pain and struggles, (is also a pathological liar)⏤she isn’t a flat character by any means.
 But there’s no real transformation for her.
 Hopefully she’ll stop lying...?

 The plot shows the protagonist coming back home for his mother’s funeral; grappling more with his complete indifference towards her death than the pain of it.
 He meets quirky Sam and finally feels something again.
 So, thanks for that Sam.